prometix88/prometix/README.md

     if (window?.Prometix?.init) {
       window.Prometix.init({
         config: {
-          surveyId: 'your survey id', // required, can be overridden later if hideFeedbackButton is false
+          surveyId: 'your survey id', // can be overridden later, required if hideFeedbackButton is false
-          customerId: '', // optional, can be overridden later required if hideFeedbackButton is false },
+          customerId: '', //  can be overridden later, required if hideFeedbackButton is false },
       });
-      // window.Prometix = {};
     } else {
       console.error('Prometix.init is not available');
     }